-The proposed location for the park is the site of EXPO Park, former site of the 2005 World EXPO, in Nagakute City, Aichi prefecture, Japan.
+The park is located in the Expo 2005 Aichi Earth Memorial Park.
 Nestled in the countryside east of Nagoya, the park will be about a three-hour journey from Tokyo, one made easy by the use of the Japan Rail Pass.
 The location covers over 200 hectares or 494 acres.

 EXPO Park has long been an attraction for Ghibli fans, as it features a full-scale replica of the home of Mei and Satsuki Kusakabe’s home from the film My Neighbor Totoro.

 Park features and attractions